pennatil/Analysis-Notes/README.md

         * If you are not sure, take a look at the sample [here](https://github.com/pennatil/Analysis-Notes/issues/4)
     4. Post the issue, it will be corrected ASAP.
 * If you are familiar with LaTeX and GitHub:
     1. First, check if someone has posted the same issue.
-If yes, mention it in your merge request (point 4.)
+If yes, mention it in your merge request (point v.)
     2. Fork the repo.
 Help [here](https://help.github.com/articles/fork-a-repo)
     3. Make the changes, and commit them to your forked repo.
 Make sure to add detailed comments explaining what you changed, makes my life a lot easier when merging!
+    4. Pull changes from the original branch.
+If there are major conflicts when you request a merge, your changes will NOT be merged.
+Make sure you are always up to date with the original branch.
-    4. Once you are done, request a Merge.
+    5. Once you are done, request a Merge.
 Help [here](https://help.github.com/articles/using-pull-requests)

 I will not take into consideration emails containing corrections.
 Please use the "Issues" tab so I can keep track of every change.